FERRIS FAMILY FELLOWSHIPS

 In recognition of the strong social and economic significance of the non-profit sector to the Australian community, The Harvard Club of Australia offers two Fellowships to attend the highly regarded six-day course Strategic Perspectives in Nonprofit Management (SPNM) in July each year at the Harvard Business School.

-Established in the year 2000, the Harvard Club of Australia Non-Profit Fellowships help fulfil the increasing demand for managerial skills and strategic decision-making within the not-for-profit sector.
+Established in the year 2000, the Harvard Club of Australia the Ferris Family Fellowships help fulfil the increasing demand for managerial skills and strategic decision-making within the not-for-profit sector.
 The course will assist participants to examine their missions, develop new strategies and improve the effectiveness of their organisations.

 Today's NFP organisations are faced with shifting demands for services, mounting financial pressures, and diverse operational challenges.
 To fulfil their missions, nonprofit leaders must step up their game and create organizations that can thrive in the midst of change.
 Exploring crucial concepts and skills for nonprofit leadership in uncertain times, this program will prepare you to strengthen fiscal management and accountability while leading the evolution needed to create an effective, high-performing organization.

 The Strategic Perspectives in Nonprofit Management program delivers the strategic perspectives, leadership skills, and practical tools you need to drive change across the organisation.
 You will leave fully prepared to take decisive action and create a more responsive, successful, and sustainable not-for-profit organisation.

 Nonprofit executive directors and chief executive officers who are responsible for shaping the direction, mission, policies, and major programs of their organisations - and who have been in their current role for at least one year by the program start date.
 Participating organisations must be public-serving nonprofits, fully operational, and out of the start-up phase; they typically have operating budgets in excess of A$1 million.

 Applicants for the Fellowships must: